anshtyagi14/awseks/README.md

 <img src="src/27.png"/>

-2. Go to the `Compute` tab and, in the `Node groups` section, click on "Add node group."
+2. Go to the "Compute" tab and, in the "Node groups" section, click on "Add node group."

 <img src="src/28.png"/>

-3. Enter a name for the node group, select the previously established `EKS-Worker-Node-Role` for the IAM role, and then click "Next."
+3. Enter a name for the node group, select the previously established "EKS-Worker-Node-Role" for the IAM role, and then click "Next."

 <img src="src/29.png"/>